Mortgage calculator in R Shiny

 Code of the app

-Below the entire code in case you would like to enhance the app (feel free to send me your app if you happen to improve it!).
+Here is the entire code (or see the last version on GitHub) in case you would like to enhance it (feel free to send me your app if you happen to improve it!).

 As always, if you have a question or a suggestion related to the topic covered in this article, please add it as a comment so other readers can benefit from the discussion.